 Statewide assessments will be given to students in grades Kindergarten through Fifth.
-In addition to statewide assessments, the Northwestern Educational Assessment (NWEA) is administered in the fall and spring.
-Delta Math and AIMSweb+ are administered in the fall, winter, and spring.
+In addition to statewide assessments, the Northwestern Educational Assessment (NWEA), Delta Math and AIMSweb+ are administered in the fall, winter, and spring.

 SECTION 3: STUDENT ATTENDANCE

 ATTENDANCE POLICY